microshare/microshare.github.io/docs/1/getting-started/quick-start.md

 * Click `Send`

-* A confirmation message shows you that your data was successfully written to microshare, and returns you metadata usable with other API calls.
+* A confirmation message will be sent, indicating that the data was successfully written to Microshare.
+It returns metadata usable with other API calls.

 ### Read data

 * From the Postman collection, open the request `Shares -> Get Shares by recType` to configure it.
 * Click on `Params`, next to the `Send` button, to edit the recType Value.
 Specify the recType you used in the Write query.
 * Click `Send`.
 Ther response of the request is a view of all the data stored under the specified recType.
-Part of the displayed metadata is your login and API key, showing that YOU are the onwer of that data:
+Part of the displayed metadata is your login and API key, showing that YOU are the owner of that data:
 {% include image.html url="/assets/img/get-share-call-3.png" description="Senet data in microshare example" %}

-* If you execute the Write request again, and then the Read, the number of records increases as you have created a new record.
+* If you execute Write request again, and then the Read, the number of records increases as you have created a new record.
 The microshare metadata tells you how many pages of records you have, and the total number of records (platform wide) stored under this recType.

-**Note** the `totalCount` value can be higher than the total number of records you own.
+**Note**: The `totalCount` value can be higher than the total number of records you own.
 This is because another user could be storing data under the same recType.
-Don't worry, you will only see your data, and the other user will only see their data, unless you have created Rules to share your data.
+Don't worry, you will only see your data, and the other users will only see their data, unless you have created Rules to share your data.

 Rules are an advanced feature of the platform, and are described in the ADVANCED section at the end of this quick start.

-* You can use the the request `Shares -> Get Latest Shares by recType`, that returns only the very last record created under this recType.
+* You can use the request `Shares -> Get Latest Shares by recType`, that returns only the very last record created under this recType.

 * For more information on how to setup a IoT data stream from a web platform using this API, check our [IoT documentation](../../advanced/lorawan-devices/).